National Breastfeeding Month: Why a Healthy Diet Matters for Maternal and Infant Health?

 Pay attention to how different foods affect your body and your baby.
 Some babies might be sensitive to certain foods in the mother’s diet, which could cause them discomfort or allergic reactions.
 If you’re unsure about your dietary needs or if you’re experiencing issues like low milk supply or excessive weight loss/gain, consult a dietitian or a healthcare provider.

-Breastfeeding Why a Healthy Diet Matters – The Diet and Nutrition Tips for Mothers
+Breastfeeding, Why a Healthy Diet Matters – The Diet and Nutrition Tips for Mothers

 Some of the best foods to eat while breastfeeding include: